ejstacey/ysm/README.md

 ![Janky YSM Logo](https://gitea.joyrex.net/ejstacey/ysm/raw/branch/main/assets/120px-logo.png "YSM")

 Joyrex YSM is a TUI-based application (using [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss) for UI elements) used for keeping a local index of your Youtube Subscriptions and letting you attach notes and tags to them.
-The idea is this is a backend application that prepares the database so a frontend application can handle displaying the subscription list for a specific tag/whatever, however there is a basic html page generator included.
+The idea is this is a backend application that prepares the database so a frontend application can handle displaying the subscription list for a specific tag/whatever, however there is a basic html page generator included as well.

 This was created as a way for me to learn/improve writing stuff in Go, but quickly turned into me learning how to use Bubble Tea, Lip Gloss and [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 This is all to say that while the code is functional, there's very likely cleaner ways to write it.
-It's a great learning experience and I'm proud of it, though.\
+It's a great learning experience and I'm proud of it, though.

 You can see what the built-in generator output looks like [here](https://joyrex.net/ysm/).